 While traditionally used in education, rubrics are a fantastic tool for hiring, and I’ve used them for years both as an engineering manager and content manager at Draft.
-Whether you are bringing on a part-time freelancer or a full-time hire, having a good rubric will help you objectively evaluate candidates and keep you focused on the criteria that matter for your job.
+Whether you are bringing on a part-time freelancer or a full-time hire, having a good rubric for content will help you objectively evaluate candidates and keep you focused on the criteria that matter for your job.

-What is a Hiring Rubric?
+What is a Technical Hiring Rubric?

-A hiring rubric is a document that defines the criteria you use to decide whether a candidate is a good fit for your role or not.
+A technical hiring rubric is a document that defines the criteria you use to decide whether a candidate is a good fit for your role or not.
 It typically includes several attributes upon which you will evaluate candidates and a few levels within each attribute that measure their skill.

 To effectively use a rubric, you need to apply it consistently using measurable and observable behaviors.
 This means that a good rubric eliminates hiring by “gut feel” and forces you to stay focused on the characteristics that candidates display throughout the hiring process.

 As I started hiring more writers for Draft.dev, I began refining a rubric that would allow me to evaluate them quickly and objectively.
 Today, I’m sharing this rubric with you so you can use it as a starting point for creating your own hiring rubric.

 Our rubric currently has ten attributes that fall within three broad categories.
 Each of these attributes has 3-4 levels we can use to compare writers.
 We use this rubric to decide which candidates to bring on during the hiring process and as an ongoing evaluation tool for our existing writers.
 This strategy helps us consistently provide high-quality technical work for our clients.